 The Firm evaluates the potential for short duration events to create volatility in existing positions, such as earnings and analyst days.
 It seeks to establish short-term, position-specific hedges to protect the position from volatility while the long-term thesis remains intact.

-Note: The Heard High Conviction Long Only Fund does not utilize hedges; it may use a limited amount of cash as a risk management tool as it deems appropriate.
+Note: The High Conviction Long Only strategy does not utilize hedges; it may use a limited amount of cash as a risk management tool as it deems appropriate.